 The title attribute can be useful if you want to add a tooltip to an image.
 However, the title attribute does not have screen reader support, and it is not visible on mobile devices (which have no mouse).

 Suppose we want to add a title attribute with the value A cup of coffee on a table to our image from earlier.
 We can use the following code to do so:

 <body> <h1>The Golden Roast</h1> <img src="coffee.png" alt="Roasting coffee, surrounded by coffee beans on a light brown wooden table." title="A cup of coffee on a table"> </body>

 When we hover over the image with our cursor, the contents of the title tag appear.

 Let’s return to our coffee house example.
-Suppose we want our coffee image to be 400 pixels wide by 400 pixels long because we don’t want it to take up too much space on the web page.
+Suppose we want our coffee image to be 400 pixels wide by 400 pixels long.
+We don’t want this image to take up too much space on the web page.
 We could use the following code to specify these parameters:

 <body> <h1>The Golden Roast</h1> <img src="coffee.png" width="400" height="400"> </body>

 Our code returns: